VirosaLi/simple_cnn/README.md

 # simple_cnn

 ## Forked Repo for CSE 569S
+This repo is forked and refactored from https://github.com/can1357/simple_cnn for CSE 569S.

+## Original Description from the author

 simple_cnn is ment to be an easy to read and easy to use convolutional neural network library.